Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Conclusion

 \section{Conclusion}

-In this paper, we systematically introduce the recent harmful fine-tuning attack against fine-tuning-as-a-service business model.
-We outline the existing attacks/defenses and introduce the current experiment methodology.
-Finally, we discuss the challenge and outline future research directions.
-This study should provide timely guidance for future research endeavors on harmful fine-tuning attacks/defenses.
+We have systematically introduced the recent harmful fine-tuning attack against safety-aligned models in the context of fine-tuning-as-a-service business platform.
+We also provide the characterization of existing defense methods in the literature, and introduce the current experiment methodology for risk assessment and mitigation effectiveness.
+We conclude the survey with discussions on some future research directions and the challenges ahead.
+We conjecture that this survey will help LLM researchers and engineers to gain in-depth understanding of harmful fine-tuning attacks and defenses, and will also serve as a timely guidance for future research endeavors towards fortifying the safety aligned large language and vision models in anticipation of small harmful fine-tuning data samples.

+{\bf Acknowledgement.} This research is partially sponsored by the NSF CISE grants 2302720, 2312758, 2038029, an IBM faculty award, and a grant from CISCO Edge AI program.
+The first author is sponsored by Google PhD fellowship 2025, and he would like to thank Domenic Rosati, Shengyun Peng, Xiangyu Qi, Boyi Wei, Mantas Mazeika, Rui Ye, Apurv Verma, Hyeongkyu Choi, Stephen Casper, and Han Shen for the discussion when working on this survey project.